Sachin Tendulkar: Return to old form and consistency

+2007

-In the subsequent Test series against Bangladesh, Tendulkar returned to his opening slot and was chosen as the Man of the Series.
+In 2007, in a Test series during India's tour of Bangladesh, Tendulkar returned to his opening slot and was chosen as the Man of the Series.
 He continued by scoring 99 and 93 in the first two matches of the Future Cup against South Africa.
 During the second match, he also became the first to score 15,000 runs in ODIs.
 He was the leading run scorer and was adjudged the Man of the Series.

 On the second day of the Nottingham Test on 28 July 2007, Tendulkar became the third cricketer to complete 11,000 Test runs.
 In the subsequent one-day series against England, Tendulkar was the leading run scorer from India with an average of 53.42.
 In the ODI Series against Australia in October 2007 Tendulkar was the leading Indian run scorer with 278 runs.

 Tendulkar was dismissed five times in 2007 between 90 and 100, including three times at 99, leading some to suggestions that he struggles to cope with nervousness in this phase of his innings.
 Tendulkar has got out 27 times in the 90s during his international career.
 In a five-ODI series against Pakistan, he was caught by Kamran Akmal off the bowling of Umar Gul for 99 in the second match at Mohali, and in the fourth match of that series, he got out in the 90s for a second time, scoring 97 before dragging a delivery from Gul on to his stumps.